panoply/spx/readme.md

 ## data-pjax-prepend

-Executes a prepend visit, where the array list values are used as targets.
+Executes a prepend replacement on visit, where the array list values are used as targets.
 Index `[0]` will prepend itself to the index `[1]` value.
 Multiple prepend actions can be defined.
 Each prepend action is recorded are marked after execution.

 <details>
 <summary>